masa-maki/ChakuraUI-User-management-app/README.md

 # Simple App with user login and list of users
 (React + TypeScript + Vite + ChakuraUI)

+This application is developed using state and router from React to provide interactivity, also Chakura UI for design.
+The files and folders are managed with Atomic design.

 This application allows users to;

 - Login if the user ID exists